Is our housing market about to crash 2024?

 • Netherlands

-Many pundits thought we would see a property crash in 2021 due to several factors the pre-pandemic level overvalued real estate market, private sector and public sector debt.
+Many pundits thought we would see a property crash in 2024 due to several factors, such as the pre-pandemic level, the overvalued real estate market, and the debt of the private and public sectors.

-With the coronavirus pandemic and the various variants causing uncertainty, most economists believe that we are very likely to see a property market crash in several countries in 2022.
+With the coronavirus pandemic and the various variants causing uncertainty, most economists believe we will likely see a property market crash in several countries in 2024.

-If Rishi Sunak does some clever financial engineering it may at best stave off a property crash in 2022.
-This means the debt bubble grows even bigger.
+If Rishi Sunak does some clever financial engineering, it may, at best, stave off a property crash in 2024.
+This means the debt bubble will grow even bigger.

 Author: Amanda Goldsmith

-Join the British Landlords Association, membership is only £69.95 for a 1-year membership.
-Free direct access to a lawyer when you need advice and free documents well as about 40 products and services.
+Join the British Landlords Association for only £79.95 for a one-year membership.
+You’ll have free direct access to a lawyer when you need advice, free documents, and access to about 40 products and services.
 Join now!

 The great depression of 1929